moira-alert/web2.0/README.md

 Start [Flow](https://flow.org) server for checking types.
 You can also run `yarn flow.status` for status, `yarn flow.check` for errors report, `yarn flow.coverage.html` for export report to html with cute UI.

+## Contributing

+Put issues [in main repo](https://github.com/moira-alert/moira/issues), please.
+Even if you think, that your issue only about web interface.
+In many cases that's no so.
+Thank you!

 ---

 [More about Moira](https://github.com/moira-alert/moira/blob/master/README.md)